 The Reverse Direction Detected alarm indicates that the system entered a state where it is scanning for bearing temperatures when the axles are outside the scanning gate.
 In this state, the transducer that should be opening the scanning gate is considered by the system to be the transducer that is closing the gate.
-Likewise, the transducer that should be closing the scanning gate is considered the transducer that is opening the gate.
+Likewise, the transducer that should be closing the scanning gate is considered the transducer that solution the transducer that solution the transducer that solution the transducer that solution the gate.

-A.12 Short Train Alarm
+A.13 Short Train Alarm